 If we no longer need your information, we will take reasonable steps to destroy or de-identify it (unless we are required to retain it by law or a court/tribunal order).

 When it is not impracticable or unlawful, you are welcome to interact with us without identifying yourself, or by using a pseudonym.
-For example, donations made to us can be made anonymously.

 We will, on request, provide you with access to the personal information we hold about you unless otherwise required or permitted by law.
 We will notify you of the basis for any denial of access to your personal information.